 - Sonic leases office space in Charlotte from a subsidiary of SFC for a majority of its headquarters personnel.
-Annual aggregate rent under this lease was approximately \$569,770 in 2004. - Sonic rents various aircraft owned by SFC, subject to their availability, for business-related travel by Sonic executives.
-Sonic incurred costs in an aggregate amount of approximately \$512,596 for the use of these aircraft during 2004. - Certain of Sonic's dealerships purchase the Z-Max oil additive product from Oil Chem Research Company, a subsidiary of SMI, for resale to service customers of the dealerships in the ordinary course of business.
-Total purchases by Sonic dealerships either directly through Oil Chem or indirectly through an Oil Chem distributor totaled approximately \$1,420,133 in 2004. - David Smith, son of O. Bruton Smith, is employed as general manager of one of Sonic's dealerships.
-Pursuant to our compensation package for general managers, Mr. David Smith received \$243,928 in compensation from the dealership in 2004 and automobiles for personal use with an annual cost of \$13,458.
-Mr. David Smith also received options to purchase 10,000 shares of Sonic's Class A Common Stock pursuant to the Stock Incentive Plan.
+Annual aggregate rent under this lease was approximately \$506.665 in 2005. - Sonic rents various aircraft owned by SFC, subject to their availability, for business-related travel by Sonic executives.
+Sonic incurred costs in an aggregate amount of approximately \$766,130 for the use of these aircraft during 2005. - Certain of Sonic's dealerships purchase the Z-Max oil additive product from Oil Chem Research Company, a subsidiary of SMI, for resale to service customers of the dealerships in the ordinary course of business.
+Total purchases by Sonic dealerships either directly through Oil Chem or indirectly through an Oil Chem distributor totaled approximately \$1,495,426 in 2005. - Sonic donates cash throughout the year to Speedway Children's Charities, a non-profit organization founded by O. Bruton Smith.
+O. Bruton Smith and B. Scott Smith are both board members of Speedway Children's Charities.
+Donations to this organization amounted to \$397,695 in 2005. - David Smith, son of O. Bruton Smith and brother of B. Scott Smith, is employed by Sonic.
+He was general manager of one of Sonic's dealerships until his appointment as Vice President Corporate Strategy in October 2005.
+Pursuant to our compensation package for general managers, and his subsequent compensation arrangements for his new position, Mr. David Smith received \$279,804 in compensation and automobiles for personal use with an annual cost of \$11,418.
+Mr. David Smith also received options to purchase 28,000 shares of Sonic's Class A Common Stock pursuant to the Stock Incentive Plan.